sambasivareddy-ch/writes-by-siva/public/posts/releases/comment-feature.md

 Show appreciation for insightful comments with a simple Like!
 You can also reply directly to others’ thoughts, sparking meaningful discussions right beneath each post.

 ### 🧑‍💻 4.
 Privacy First — Always
 We value your privacy.
-Our system does not store any personal information, except for your username or display name — just enough to identify who’s participating in the conversation.
+Our system does not store any personal information, except for your username or display name & an unique user ID — just enough to identify who’s participating in the conversation.

 ### ⏱️ 5.
 Real-Time, Human-Friendly Timestamps
 No need to check the clock!
 Comments now display relative timestamps like “2s ago,” “4 mins ago,” “yesterday,” or “last week.”
 This gives a natural, real-time feel to every interaction.

+### 🚮 6.
+Delete the Comments
+Allows users to delete their own comments which we will identified by the unique  user ID (uid) stored when the comment is added.

 ## 🚀 Start the Conversation
 We built this new comment system to make sharing ideas and feedback easier, faster, and more enjoyable.
 **_Try it out on any of our latest posts — sign in, drop a comment, and join the conversation!_**

-## Things are on the way
-- Deleting the Comment